nrwl/nx/docs/shared/vue-standalone-tutorial/vue-standalone.md

    Nx read the output from the cache instead of running the command for 4 out of 4 tasks.
 ```

 Not all tasks might be cacheable though.
-You can configure `cacheableOperations` in the `nx.json` file.
+You can mark all targets of a certain type as cacheable by setting `cache` to `true` in the `targetDefaults` of the `nx.json` file.
 You can also [learn more about how caching works](/core-features/cache-task-results).

 ## Nx Plugins?
 Why?